cefleet/aws-server-setup-notes/AWS-Setup.md

 4. Launch a new Instance
 	1. Click on the 'Launch instances' button.
 	2. Select Instances
-		- In the earch bar type "Ubuntu" and press enter.
+		- In the search bar type "Ubuntu" and press enter.
 		> For most other distrubutions of linux (Amazon Linux, SUSE etc) this guid would work.
 	3. The top one should be 'Ubuntu Server 20.04 LTS' make sure the 64-bit (x86) radio button is slected and press select.
 	4. Choose instance size.